When the wall between a woman’s

 bladder and the vagina weakens, the bladder may drop or sag into the vagina.
 This

-called a cystocele.
+disorder is called a cystocele.

 Cystoceles are grouped into grades: